 - Imbalance took out an opposing zone.This rule is the core of this supply and demand strategy

 - Making a higher high or a lower low does not necessarily validates a zone, it also needs to take out an opposing zone

 - Exception: If there is a H4 demand zone that took out an opposing H4 supply but the supply is within a D1 or bigger timeframe, the removal of the zone does not make the demand zone tradable, it’s way too high and we’ll need the D1 supply to be taken out instead.
 The same applies with a D1 demand zone having removed an opposing D1 supply zone but that supply zone is located within a WK supply zone.
 Price is fractal, the same rules apply to all timeframes and combinations

-- A Trendline has been broken at a bigger timeframe or a flip zone (WoW trade)
+- A Trendline has been broken

 - When a Trendline is broken, the imbalance originally created that caused the break of the TL will be validated automatically as a valid zone even if an opposing level has not been removed

 - This new level will be valid as long as 1 HTF zone is not hit and gains control.
 That is, if an ascending WK TL is broken and a bearish engulfing pattern is confirmed as supply (it broke the TL), it will be valid as long as a HTF MN demand zone or clear HTF are not hit